 Highly breathable, with mesh ventilation in the palms and anti-microbial inner linings make this an incredibly cool pair of gloves.
 The stretchable wrist wrap helps secure these gloves tightly on your hands.
 With inner compartments spacious enough for average to large hands.
 Extremely easy to put on and take even with or without handwraps on.

-Their top heavy nature is something to note though.
+Their top-heavy nature is something to note though.
 Resembling pure boxing gloves, the padding in these Elite Sports Training Gloves is focused primarily over the knuckles making them ideal for fighters that prefer to use their hands.
-Since padding is concentrated mainly on the knuckles, we wouldn’t recommend as sparring gloves.
+Since the padding is concentrated mainly on the knuckles, we wouldn’t recommend these as sparring gloves.

-10. RDX Ego Series Maya Hide Leather Training Gloves
+10. RDX Ego Maya Hide Leather Training Gloves

 RDX is known far and wide as a fight gear company in the United Kingdom.
 Used by both amateurs and professionals from boxing to Muay Thai and even MMA rings.